 The Challenge With Gathering Product Reliability and Performance Information

-To gather information about product reliability and performance, most manufacturers use some form of survey process.
-They interview dealers, field technicians, customers or all of the above.
+To gather information about product reliability and performance, most manufacturers use some form of the survey process.
+They interview dealers, field technicians, customers, or all of the above.
 However, these results aren’t always accurate.

 To protect themselves against price gouging (or the perception of it), today’s equipment owners and operators tend to guard information about how machines are used and abused.
 Software solutions aren’t able to overcome the distrust between manufacturers and customers, but they can help manufacturers collect accurate product reliability and performance data.
 This isn’t about logging error codes from ECUs, though that’s part of it; rather it’s about gathering deeper insights into how equipment is actually failing (and being repaired) and then applying those lessons to improve product reliability and performance.

 To get accurate information about product reliability and performance, manufacturers need to deploy tools that technicians want to use and that collect feedback from the field.
 Information that can’t be captured with built-in tests, maintenance manuals (including IETMs, FIMs, and TSGs), and electronic parts catalogs (EPC).